St John Ambulance Cadets (England): Cadet roles

 Those who already hold a Cadet Advanced First Aider role are permitted to keep this qualification and role bar until they turn 18 years old.
 After that and assuming they complete a transfer course, which introduces medical drugs and medical gases, they can directly transition to an adult Advanced First Aider.

 Cadets have to be 13 to complete their Cadet Operational First Aider Course, allowing them to deliver first aid at events.
 Cadets and Cadet First Aiders are trained in the use of AEDs.

 Rank structure

 The ranking structure for Cadets is as follows; they can only attain the title of non-commissioned officer (NCO).

 To be promoted to the rank of Cadet Corporal or Sergeant, they must have completed Cadet Leadership 1 training.
 For promotion to Leading Cadet, completion of Cadet Leadership 2 is essential.
 Once the leadership course is complete, they may have an interview with a panel usually consisting of the Unit Manager, Youth Leader, and District Youth Officers; some panels may also include a young person representative.

+Uniform

+Uniform for St John Ambulance Cadets consists of two types - service delivery uniform, and non-clinical uniform.

+The Service Delivery Uniform [commonly abbreviated as SDU] is used for operational activity, it's commonly worn when: